emc211/optane-kdb-report/README.md

 The above was considered a "stack".
 We ran four stacks concurrently for our testing.
 Two fully hosted in DRAM and two with their RDBs hosted in Optane.

-Please find a more detailed description of the [architecture](#arcitecture) in the appendix.
+A more detailed description of the [architecture](#arcitecture) can be found in the appendix.

 ## Findings